-Transfer of leave for catastrophic illness is designed to assist employees who have exhausted leave due to a catastrophic illness, injury or condition of the worker.
-This policy allows other workers to make voluntary grants of time to that worker so that he/she can remain in a paid status for a longer period of time, thus partially ameliorating the financial impact of the illness, injury or condition.
+Transfer of leave for catastrophic illness is designed to assist employees who have exhausted leave due to a catastrophic illness, injury or condition of the employee.
+This policy allows other employees to make voluntary grants of time to that employee so that they can remain in a paid status for a longer period of time, thus partially ameliorating the financial impact of the illness, injury or condition.